 doubt myself at work.
 I would just feel so drained.”

 Crashing fatigue in menopause causes its own problems

-Along with feeling overwhelmed with deep tiredness, your crashing fatigue can come with its own set of difficult symptoms, including:
+Along with deep tiredness, crashing fatigue has its own symptoms:

 - Difficulty concentrating